mbarkhau/sbk/lit/030_user_guide.md

 ### Security vs Usability

 SBK is not the most convenient way to create a Bitcoin wallet.
-If you follow the reccomended approach, during setup you will have to:
+If you follow the recommended approach, during setup you will have to:

  - [Prepare an air-gapped system](#setting-up-an-air-gapped-system) with SBK installed
  - create `shares` and transcribe them onto paper,